-If you change the number of surfaces in the first partition of the physical disk (that is, you change the basic pdev of the first partition), you change the RMA of the disk and all other partitions on that disk lose any data that was remapped to the RMA.
+WARNING If you change the number of surfaces in a head zero partition of these disks (that is, you change the basic pdev of the head zero partition), you force MAKE to rebuild the DBS file and the RMA of the spindle and all other partitions on that spindle may lose any data that was remapped to the RMA.
+This is why MAKE displays warnings similar to that in the preceding example.